klappi-s/ippl-frk/VISUALISATION.md

-### Remote with trame
+### Remote with Trame
-4. (trame:) launch your trame application .
-Mke it availlabe to your local machine by directly sending it through the port of your ssh tunnel.
+4. (trame:) Launch your Trame application.
+Make it available to your local machine by directly sending it through the port of your ssh tunnel.

     ```bash
     export TRAME_ENV=/path/to/trame_env